warriordog/fedi-admin-scripts/README.md

 * `sharkeyctl-sudoers` - sudoers file to grant basic service management rights to the Sharkey service account.
   Useful for the `sharkeyctl` script.
 * `update-sharkey` - simple script to easily update a from-source Sharkey installation.

+## bulk-refresh-users: Refresh all known remote users

+Exactly what it sounds like - execute "refresh remote user data" for every remote user in the instance database.
+Respects rate limits and ignore fetch errors, while also skipping suspended users for performance.

+### Usage:

+Follow the instructions in [bulk-refresh-users.mjs](src/bulk-refresh-users/bulk-refresh-users.mjs) to fill out the required options, then execute the script with `npm run bulk-refresh-users`.
+Server load will be greatly increased if running at the max rate, so be prepared for a period of extended service degradation!
+It's normal for this process to take several hours, especially if no user filters are selected.